FLCAC-admin/uslci-content/docs/submission_handbook/02-how-to-publish-in-the-uslci.md

 During the Kick-off Meeting, NREL’s Data Curator will guide you through using these resources, provide you with an overview of the curation process, and discuss your data in the context of the USLCI.
 Whether you have existing data formats you import into openLCA, or you compile them from scratch in openLCA, NREL’s Data Curator will guide you through the compilation of your data and supporting metadata in the openLCA software.

 As mentioned in the [Expectations](./01-should-i-publish-in-the-uslci.md#expectations) section and the [Overview of the Digital Curation Process](#overview-digital-curation), the LCA Commons is structured upon the [openLCA](http://www.openlca.org/download/) database schema to facilitate compliance with [ISO 14048:2002](https://www.iso.org/standard/29872.html) – LCA Data Documentation Format standards.
-To minimize data formatting efforts and ensure all metadata elements persist throughout submission, unit process and product system datasets submitted to the LCA Commons should be edited in openLCA.
+To minimize data formatting efforts and ensure all metadata elements persist throughout submission, unit process and product system datasets submitted to the LCA Commons should be edited in openLCA (see below the **_Guidance on Data Compilation in openLCA_**(https://github.com/uslci-admin/uslci-content/blob/dev/docs/submission_handbook/02-how-to-publish-in-the-uslci.md#gudance-on-data-compilation-in-openlca) section of this Chapter).
 If you are already using openLCA, discuss which version with the Data Curator during the Appraisal Meeting to ensure compatability.
 It may or may not be necessary for you to update to a newer software version.
 Once you edit your Unit Processes or product systems in openLCA, you may share them through your institutional GitHub repository hosted by NREL as exported [JSON-LD files](https://json-ld.org/).

 <a id="review"></a>